-C01 Evaluate safety concepts and current safety related issues
+C01 Evaluate safety concepts and current safety related issues ways the findings should be analyzed.

-C02 demonstrate how safety audits should be done and in what ways the findings should be analyzed.
+CO2 demonstrate how safety audits should be done and in what

-Course C03 Explain the principles of accident investigation and prevention
+C03 Explain the principles of accident investigation and prevention agencies to create the safety awareness and training.